 60 And if thy wicked heart will not hearken to my words to cause thee to forsake thy evil ways, and to serve the eternal God, then wilt thou die in shame in the latter days, thou, thy people and all who are connected with thee, hearing thy words or walking in thy evil ways.

 61 And when Abram had ceased speaking before the king and princes, Abram lifted up his eyes to the heavens, and he said, The Lord seeth all the wicked, and he will judge them.

 YAHUSHUA too really did stand out everywhere HE went.
 It is recorded in the Lost Book of the Bible called “THE INFANCY OF JESUS” (which should be called “THE INFANCY OF YAHUSHUA) that YAHUSHUA started performing MIRACLES from the very night HE was born.
-The very lady who helped Mary (in Hebrew, Miryam) to deliver her of YAHUSHUA received a MIRACLE.
+The very lady who helped Mary (in Hebrew, Miryam or Miriam) to deliver her of YAHUSHUA received a MIRACLE.
 Her name was Salome.
 She was a mid-wife.
 The Shepherds and the three wise men as well as many other visitors received MIRACLES.
-Those whom YAHUSHUA came in contact with while in Egypt also receive MIRACLES and in fact began to book Joseph and Mary plus YAHUSHUA to stay in their houses on various nights.
+Those whom YAHUSHUA came in contact with while in Egypt also received MIRACLES and in fact, various people began to book Joseph and Mary plus baby YAHUSHUA to stay in their houses on various nights.
 Everyone who visited YAHUSHUA as a newly born baby received a MIRACLE from HIM especially if they had a cuddle or just touched HIS clothes.